Franzelswarnmps/R-AutoBuy/readme.md

 # About
-This bot was created to allow for easy automation os common browser tasks.
+This bot was created to allow for easy automation of common browser tasks.
 All configuration of the tool is done inside sites.toml, include all the browser steps.

-The bot was originally made to automate buying a 5900X off Amazon, but it can probably be used for other things easily.
+The bot was originally made to automate buying a 5900X off Amazon, but it can probably be used for other things.

 # Known Issues
 * Entering a frame and clicking a button which causes a page change will cause an unrecoverable error.

+# Todo
 * Add a config field for geckodriver executable location

 # Setup